Sticky Bun Sourdough Coffee Cake (Using Sourdough Discard)

 spreading batter on caramel layer

-Okay, after your caramel layer is in the pan of your choice, you simply mix up the batter add it to the pan.
+Step 2: After the caramel layer is in your pan, you simply mix up the batter add it to the pan, layering on top of the caramel and nuts.

 You can see above that the baking soda is already working, so you’ll want to work as quickly as you can to get it in the oven.